iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ## Custom Installation

-**Precautions**
-- The CPU architecture of the Kubernetes cluster should be `Intel x86_64`, `Hygon x86_64`, or `Kunpeng AArch64`.
+**Precaution**

-- If the Kubernetes cluster's CPU architecture is Hygon x86_64 or Kunpeng AArch64, you can only select the Enterprise edition.
+Make sure the CPU architecture of your Kubernetes cluster is Intel x86_64, Hygon x86_64, or Kunpeng AArch64.
+If you are using a `Hygon x86_64` or `Kunpeng AArch64` cluster, you can only opt for the Enterprise edition.

 **Procedure**
 1. Access the master node.